ianan/albedo_test/README.md

 #### ospex

-How it is implemented in sswidl/ospex - as a pseudo function that modifies the DRM, i.e.
+It is implemented in sswidl/ospex as a pseudo-function that modifies the DRM, i.e.
 ```math
 \begin{aligned}
 C_{T} &= (D\,\#\,(I+A)^T)\,\#\,Ph_{M} \\